sdiehl/write-you-a-haskell/007_path.md

 The Core language is the result of translation of the frontend language into an explicitly typed form.
-Just like Haskell we will use a System-F variant, although unlike GHC we will effectively just be using vanilla System-F without all of the extensions ( equality witness, casts, roles, etc ) that GHC uses to implement more complicated features like GADTs and type families.
+Just like Haskell we will use a System-F variant, although unlike GHC we will effectively just be using vanilla System-F without all of the extensions ( coercions, equalities, roles, etc ) that GHC uses to implement more complicated features like GADTs and type families.

 This is one of the most defining feature of GHC Haskell, is its compilation